ioRekz/reactorstrap/README.md

 `
 {name: 'div', elem: DOM.div, props: {}, children: ['Hi']}
 `
-  Manage the selected component in the tree for the configurator Link the drag and drop features between the Catalog and the Tree
+  Manage the selected component in the tree for the configurator.
+Link the drag and drop features between the Catalog and the Tree.

 - **Catalog**: the component list on the left